gms1/ktx/README.md

 ## Overview

-Managing kubeconfig files can become tedious when you have multiple clusters and contexts to switch between. `ktx` aims to reduce friction caused by switching between various configurations.
+Managing kubeconfig files can become tedious when you have to use multiple and frequently changing clusters. `ktx` aims to reduce friction caused by switching between various configurations.

 `ktx` takes the approach of modifying the `KUBECONFIG` environment variable to select the desired config.
 `ktx-config` can be used to configure a default, by managing a symbolic link ~/.kube/config which points to the desired config.
+`kns` can be used to configure the default namespace for the current context

 ## Getting Started